 The Overlooked Setting That Limits Travel Content

-• Add tags to help your audience find other videos on similar topics.
+• Add tags so your audience can still find related videos on similar topics, even with their reduced ranking weight.

 Hidden Settings That Quietly Hurt Your Views